TheTesla/HTW-Water-Sample-Collector/doc/main.md

 ![Schematics: 3.3 V voltage regulator circuit](/doc/media/voltageregulator.png)

-It is hold in the power down state by the RTC _U1_ pulling down the _EN_ input with its OC output _MFP_:
+It is hold in the power-down state by the RTC _U1_ pulling down the _EN_ input with its OC output _MFP_:

 ![Schematics: rtc circuit](/doc/media/clock.png)

 This design ensures a safe startup, if the RTC is unconfigured, but requires additional <2 µA quiescent current.

-To be able to enter the power down mode, the _Arduino_ needs to configure the RTC.
+To be able to enter the power-down mode, the _Arduino_ needs to configure the RTC.
 Therefore, the _Arduino_ firmware contains the wake up interval parameters:

 ```
 // Wakeup Interval